greenmtnboy/py-portfolio-index/README.md

  For example, a user could construct a portfolio that matches the composition of the S&P 500, but excludes oil companies and overweights semiconductor companies.

 To do that, it provides tools for constructing and managing portfolios that are modeled off indexes.
-These ideal portfolios can be efficiently converted into actual portfolios by API, using commission free platforms like Robinhood or Alpaca.
+These ideal portfolios can be efficiently converted into actual portfolios by API, using commission free platforms like Robinhood, Alpaca, or Webull.
 Since constructing an index analogue typically requires many small stock purchases, a commission free platform is important to minimizing overhead.
 For small investment sizes, the ability of the platform to support fractional shares is critical to being able to accurately map to the index.

 ## Indexes